anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Click the checkbox for 'Use alexa-remote-control'

 Now test to ensure it works.
-Create an Action Group, select a Voice Monkey Actions and then select 'Pass command line arguments'
+Create an Action Group, select Voice Monkey Actions and then select 'Pass command line arguments'

 - Type in some command that can be executed by a device near by.
     - for example, -d 'Family Room Echo' -e speak:'Hello world!'